 We identified and assessed the risks of material misstatements of the financial statements due to fraud.
 During our audit we obtained an understanding of Repsol International Finance B.V. and its environment and the components of the internal control system.
-This included the managing directors' risk assessment process and the managing directors' process for responding to the risks of fraud and monitoring the internal control system.
-We refer to section 'Risk assessment including error and fraud' of the management board report for managing directors' fraud risk assessment.
+This included the management board's risk assessment process, the management board's process for responding to the risks of fraud and monitoring the internal control system.

 We evaluated the design and relevant aspects of the internal control system with respect to the risks of material misstatements due to fraud and in particular the fraud risk assessment, as well as the code of conduct, whistleblower procedures, among other things.
-We evaluated the design and the implementation of internal controls designed to mitigate fraud risks.
+We evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness of internal controls designed to mitigate fraud risks.

-We asked members of the managing directors whether they are aware of any actual or suspected fraud.
+We asked members of the management board whether they are aware of any actual or suspected fraud.
 This did not result in signals of actual or suspected fraud that may lead to a material misstatement.